Snapr/snapr-android/README.md

 autoClearFailedUploads |  Boolean (`true` or `false`) | Indicates whether SnaprKit should clear failed uploads from queue.
-Set this to `true` for apps which do not have a full queue manager to prevent the queue from getting blocked. locationTimeoutInterval | Number | Indicates the maximum number of seconds to wait for a location before timing out. locationFailureTimeoutInterval | Number | Indicates the number of seconds to wait after a location retrieval failed before trying to retrieve the location again. launchParams | String | Specifies a series of encoded key value pairs to be passed to the HTML build on startup
+Set this to `true` for apps which do not have a full queue manager to prevent the queue from getting blocked. locationTimeoutInterval | Number | Indicates the maximum number of seconds to wait for a location before timing out. locationFailureTimeoutInterval | Number | Indicates the number of seconds to wait after a location retrieval failed before trying to retrieve the location again.

 #### 3.4.3 Troubleshooting